Marshal27/container-query-polyfill/README.md

 This is to ensure the specificity of your rules never changes (e.g. while the polyfill is loading, or on browsers with native support for container queries).
 On browsers without `:where()` supports, rules without the dummy will be ignored.

-## ResizeObserver Loop Errors

-When using the polyfill, you may observe reports of errors like `ResizeObserver loop completed with undelivered notifications` or `ResizeObserver loop limit exceeded`.
-These are expected, and may safely be ignored.

 ## License

 [Apache 2.0](LICENSE)